jawj/mostly-ormless/README.md

 <a name="act2"></a>Act 2: In which we expand that type information and use it to improve the ergonomics of writing raw SQL
 --

-Specifically, I want the type information about my database tables to specify not just what I'll get back from a `SELECT` query, but also what I'm allowed to use in a `WHERE` condition, and what I can `INSERT` and `UPDATE` too.
+I said I wanted more complete type information about my tables.
+Specifically, I want the types I generate to specify not just what I'll get back from a `SELECT` query, but also what I'm allowed to use in a `WHERE` condition, and what I can `INSERT` and `UPDATE` too.

-These are the four main interfaces I'm going to define:
+So these are the four main interfaces I'm going to define:

 * **`Selectable`**: what I'll get back from a `SELECT` query.
 This is what schemats was already giving us.
 * **`Whereable`**: what I can use in a `WHERE` condition.
 This is approximately the same as `Selectable`, but all columns are optional.
 It is (subject to some later tweaks) a `Partial<Selectable>`.
 * **`Insertable`**: what I can `INSERT` into a table.
 This is also similar to `Selectable`, but any fields that are `NULL`able and/or have `DEFAULT` values are allowed to be missing, `NULL` or `DEFAULT`.
 * **`Updatable`**: what I can `UPDATE` a row with.
 This is similar to what I can `INSERT`, but all columns are optional: it is a simple `Partial<Insertable>`.

 I [forked schemats](https://github.com/PSYT/schemats) to generate these interfaces.
-While I was at it I also got rid of the verbose, original, two-stage approach, where a type alias was created for every column.
+While I was at it I also got rid of the verbose, original, two-stage approach, where a type alias is created for every column.

 Ignoring a few additional bells and whistles, my schemats fork therefore now generates something like the following when run against the `books` table: